leesahanders/quarto-for-reproducible-reporting-demo/README.md

 ## Structure

 - "Link!
 Take this"
+- "These are a few of my favorite things"
 - razzle and dazzle
 - what is reproduceable data science?
 - what is quarto?
 - let's explore the top 2 content types that interests the audience
 - where to go from here
 - leave on a cheat sheet (renv, quarto, version control, content types)

+- formatting basics
+- essentials of extensions (lightbox)
+- snapshotting data?
+- parameterization
+- languages
+- including code